Polymer/polymer/PRIMER.md

 TODO - use composition for now

-## Default values

-TODO - initialize in ready for now

 ## Gesture support

 TODO - use standard DOM for now until gesture support is ported